Tsoronis/AFNS_Master_Thesis_Code/README.md

 **main_fama_bliss & main_danish**:

 These modules are as the name indicates, the main python files to execute the model.
-They load datasets CRSP & Bloomberg respectively.
+They load data from CRSP & Bloomberg respectively.
 Both are licensed data sources, thus one needs access to both in order to replicate the data (we provide precise explanations, index names and date of data in the master thesis)

 **Dependencies:**